Kreider strikes twice, caps Rangers’ comeback win over Kings

 Kevin Fiala had a goal and two assists, and Gabe Vilardi set a career high with his 11th goal, but the Kings had their five-game winning streak on home ice snapped.
 Cal Petersen allowed four goals on 24 shots.

+“Going in the lead like that, 2-0 in the first, we’ve got to find ways to just keep going,” Fiala said.
+“It’s no reason to step off the gas.”

-Kreider took advantage of two Los Angeles gaffes to put New York back in front 4-3 at 7:06 of the third, beating defenseman Mikey Anderson to negate icing and burying a wrist shot past Petersen at the near post for his eighth goal.
+Kreider took advantage of two Los Angeles gaffes to put New York back in front 4-3 at 7:06 of the third, beating defenseman Mikey Anderson down the ice to negate icing and burying a wrist shot past Petersen at the near post for his eighth goal.

 It came just 56 seconds after Sean Walker tied it at 3 with his first of the season.